 Tests to check your liver

-Some chemotherapy drugs can damage the liver, so you may have blood tests to check how well your liver is working.
-Many drugs are broken down by the liver, so the liver needs to be working well to get rid of the chemotherapy.
+Some chemotherapy drugs can damage the liver, so you might have blood tests to check how well your liver is working.

 Tests to check your kidneys